mozilla/webextension-polyfill/CONTRIBUTING.md

 This project provides two test suites:

 - unit tests (which only require Node.js to run)
-- module bundlers smoke tests (which requires also browserify and webpack to be installed globally)
+- module bundlers smoke tests
 - integration tests (which requires also a stable version of Chrome and Firefox)

 ### Unit Tests